How I Do It

-First, it starts with a story.
 Have you ever walked out of an event and thought, “Well, that was nice, but nothing special.”
-Oftentimes, this is because those running the event spent the whole time talking at you, rather than talking with you, and telling you their story.
-Your organization and your event should have a story—a beginning, middle and end.
-Everyone loves a good story.
+Oftentimes, this is because those running the event spent the whole time talking at you, rather than talking with you.
+Your organization and your event should tell a story—a beginning, middle and an end.
+Everyone loves a good story that stirs passion and emotions.
 It makes them feel important, engaged and like they can make a substantial difference.
 So, the first secret to success is talking with your organization and figuring out what your story is and how we want to tell it through this event.

 Next, we look at the logistics of your event:

 More importantly, we want to look at every department within your organization and what its role is going to be for the event.
 So often with nonprofit events, individual departments have their own objectives and goals they work towards zealously, so eventually the overall mission and goals of the organization are almost lost.
-Instead, we want to create intradepartmental collaboration within the nonprofit to create the most effective event possible.
+Instead, we want to create inter-departmental collaboration within the nonprofit to create the most effective event possible.

-During the event, my goal is to engage every guest at each individual level.
+During the event, the goal is to engage every guest at each individual level.
 Oftentimes during fundraising efforts we focus on big-time donors.
 While these are definitely important, we also want to make sure and engage all potential donors, including the young newbies who want to contribute, but might not be able to give as much.
 We provide opportunities throughout the event to engage every guest and donor, no matter who they are or what their giving potential is.
 This allows the event to unfold organically, and connect with new and long-time donors.